Ultrasonic Mixing of Cement Paste For Concrete

 Ultrasonic Processing of Cement Paste

 In the case of cement paste, hydration starts after ultrasonic processing.
 Therefore, the Hielscher ultrasonic mixer should be used inline, as the cement paste cannot be stored for long periods.
 The schematic drawing below illustrates the process.
-In the next step, the aggregate, such as sand or gravel is added and mixed with the cement paste.
+In the next step, the aggregate, such as sand or gravel, is added and mixed with the cement paste.
 As the cement particles are already well dispersed at that stage, the cement paste blends well with the aggregate.
 The concrete is then ready to be filled into precast molds or for transportation.
 A break-up tank next to the ultrasonic mixer may be used to process more continuously in case of unsteady concrete demand.

-Ultrasonic Dispersing of Silica, Fly Ash and Nanomaterials
+Ultrasonic Dispersing of Silica, Fly Ash, and Nanomaterials

-The ultrasonic mixing equipment needed for scale up can be determined exactly based on pilot scale tests using a UIP1000hd set (1,000 watts).
+The ultrasonic mixing equipment needed for scale-up can be determined exactly based on pilot scale tests using the UIP1000hdT, which is a 1,000-watt powerful pilot-scale sonicator.
 The table below shows general device recommendations depending on the batch volume or flow rate of cement paste to be processed.

 Batch Volume | Flow Rate | Recommended Devices |